 Introduction

 Culture constitutes a gamut of established patterns of human conduct, shared knowledge, practices, and dogmas within a given community, such as Native Americans (Hernandez & Gibb, 2020).
 It incorporates people's engagements, views, and behaviors, all shaped by the shared values pervasive in society.
 Furthermore, culture is a framework through which individuals construe symbols, ranging from language nuances to non-verbal communication, such as hand gestures.
 Specifically, for Native Americans, culture encompasses a cognitive guide on their existence, predilections, aesthetics, and music (Masotti et al., 2023).
 More so, culture is contingent on the facets and methods through which Native Americans fathom their identity, origins, and how they interact with others.
-Native Americans, also known as indigenous people, exemplify diverse cultures, traditions, numerous tribes, and languages.
+Native Americans, also known as Indigenous people, exemplify diverse cultures, traditions, numerous tribes, and languages.

 It is essential to mention that for Native Americans, culture is a fundamental social determinant that profoundly impacts their mental, spiritual, physical, emotional, and communal health (Masotti et al., 2023).
 More so, before the era of colonization, the Native Americans throughout North America preserved their health and well-being through cultural practices.
 As such, their views underscore the interconnectedness of the environment, mind, body, and emotional well-being, which are intricately concomitant to communal behaviors, practices, wholeness, and overall wellness (Masotti et al., 2023).
 Regardless of facing historical challenges, like involuntary removal from traditional lands, cultural assimilation, and systemic discrimination, Native Americans continue to contribute considerably to modern-day society.
 The paper will define the Native American culture, explore the transcultural theoretical model, discuss cultural competence in advanced practice, and encapsulate the future implications for research.